 However, the pace of the required reinvestments (i.e. Capex) to fund the growth is also rapidly increasing in line with the EBITDA growth.

 In contrast, the company’s total interest expense is declining from $30m in Year 0 to $20m by the end of Year 5, suggesting the company’s debt principal is declining, which directly leads to lower interest expense since interest is a function of the amount of the outstanding debt principal.

-Step 3.
-Interest Coverage Ratio Calculation Analysis
+3. Interest Coverage Ratio Calculation Example

 Once all the forecasted years have been filled out, we can now calculate the three key variations of the interest coverage ratio.